 If you or A/E consultant strategically maintains digital CIP and O&M records, this information can help lead to the creation of a virtual, consistent and accurate digital model of your real-world asset.
 This digital “twin” doesn’t just represent the structure, but also its behaviors in real life.
 As things change in the real world – such as a valve being replaced or road being repaved – they are also updated in the digital model.
 This empowers you to anticipate future challenges, maintenance needs and potential costs before they happen.

 CIP, O&M and the creation of a digital twin model are only as good as the data collected.
 From day one of a project through ongoing strategic asset management, you need the right team and technology in place – drones, high-definition webcams and laser scanning capabilities, among other tools – to precisely capture and report the data needed to make important decisions.

 Talk with your A/E consultant, on the front end, about how project data will “live on” after a project is completed.
 And make sure they can capture and produce the data you need moving forward.
 As you seek more strategic asset management and maintenance planning, start by examining the capabilities and processes of your consulting partners.

 Andrew Niederhauser is SEH’s design technology manager who helps colleagues and clients leverage and maximize data collection, design and visualization solutions.
 Contact Andrew for additional insight into the role of technology in improving today’s projects.
 Contact Andrew

-Brandon Twedt* is an airport planning and design engineer who uses technology to partner with SEH clients and ensure accuracy, timeliness and close collaboration.
-Contact Brandon for additional insight.
-Contact Brandon
+Bryan Tolcser is an associate and GIS specialist who uses technology to partner with SEH clients and ensure accuracy, timeliness and close collaboration.
+Contact Bryan for additional insight.
+Contact Bryan